Skip to main content

 The Kotest test framework is supported on all targets, including JVM, JavaScript, Native and Wasm.
 To enable Kotest for multiple platforms, follow the steps for the platform you are targeting as detailed in the following tabs.

-The KMP support in Kotest 6.0 has changed from the previous versions.
-There is no longer a compiler plugin but a simplified setup.
+The Kotlin multiplatform setup in Kotest 6.0 has changed from previous versions.
+The Kotest Gradle plugin has been renamed to io.kotest.
+Also, the compiler plugin has been replaced with a more robust method using KSP.
 Please see the rest of this page for details on how to configure Kotest for KMP in Kotest 6.0 and later.

 tip